Fast Training Dataset Attribution via In-Context Learning: Methodology

 \subsection{The Semi-Parametric Approach: Context Mixture Factorization (CMF)}

-We propose a model for summarizing the behavior of LLMs.
+We propose a model to summarize the behavior of LLMs.
 Our model explicitly contains attribution scores and captures the entirety of the datasets used for its training.
 We use a mixture distribution approach, which defines: